yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

 ### Step 2-4: Consider which rule can be applied to the next state.
  - Since there is an unbound dependsOn requirement in the next state, the next rule should be R07.

+### Step 2-7: When there are two identifier constants of the same sort, split the current case into cases where they are or are not the same.
+ - Since each of the nodes of the capability and the requirement has its identifier, the current case should be split into following two cases:
+  - Case 2-3-2-2-2-2-1-1*: Both identifiers are the same.
+  - Case 2-3-2-2-2-2-1-2: They are different.

 ### Step 2-8: When there is a dangling link, split the current case into cases where the linked object does or does not exist.
- - Since the requirement has a dangling `node` link, the current case should be split into following two cases
+ - Since the requirement has a dangling `node` link, the current case should be split into following four cases
-  - Case 2-3-2-2-2-2-1-1: There is no such node => the goal holds because `wfs-allRQHaveND(S)` reduces to false.
+  - Case 2-3-2-2-2-2-1-2-1*: There is no such node => the goal holds because `wfs-allRQHaveND(S)` reduces to false.
-  - Case 2-3-2-2-2-2-1-2: There is such a node.
+  - Case 2-3-2-2-2-2-1-2-2: There is such a node.

-### Step 2-6: Split the current case into cases where the condition of the current rule does or does not hold in the next state.
- - The current case should be split into following three cases:
-  - Case 2-3-2-2-2-2-1-2-1: The node is initial => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
+   - Case 2-3-2-2-2-2-1-2-2-1*: The node is initial => the goal holds because `cont(SS)` reduces to true because of the Initial Cont Lemma.
-  - Case 2-3-2-2-2-2-1-2-2: The node is created => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.
+   - Case 2-3-2-2-2-2-1-2-2-2*: The node is created => the goal holds because `cont(SS)` reduces to true because of the Created Cont Lemma.
-  - Case 2-3-2-2-2-2-1-2-3: The node is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.
+   - Case 2-3-2-2-2-2-1-2-2-3*: The node is started => the goal holds because `inv-ifNDStartedThenRQReady(S)` reduces to false.

 ## Proof of Condition (2) for R07 (Proof-contcont-R07.cafe)
 ### Step 2-1: Begin with the cases each of which matches to LHS of each rule.